danstarns/centralized-eth-erc20-payments/README.md

 When a user requests a withdrawal a 'Withdrawal Request' is placed on the [Withdraw Queue](./src/withdraw/withdrawn.js) queue.
 On withdraw transaction receipt another message is placed on the [Withdrawn Queue](./src/withdrawer/withdrawn.js) where the listener will watch and wait for the confirmation of the withdraw transaction.
 On transaction success, the listener shall append a deposit against the User.

+> This method of withdrawals means that you owner will be paying gas each time a withdrawal happens, you may, for example, want to deduct some tokens from your user on withdrawal to maintain profitability.

 ![Withdrawals](./docs/diagrams/withdrawal.drawio.svg)

 ## Modules